John Heinz: U.S. House of Representatives

 In 1971, Heinz entered politics after Representative Robert Corbett, who represented Pennsylvania's 18th congressional district, died in office.
 After winning the Republican primary, Heinz won the special election on November 2, 1971, to fill the vacancy created by Corbett's death.
 Heinz was re-elected to the U.S. House of Representatives in 1972 and 1974.
+During his tenure, he cultivated a moderate record in the vein of Pennsylvania's two Republican senators Hugh Scott and Richard Schweiker.
+Also in 1974, he declined to challenge Democratic governor Milton Schapp.

 U.S. Senate

-Heinz opted not to run for re-election to his seat in the House of Representatives, choosing instead in 1976 to run for Pennsylvania's open United States Senate seat created by the retirement of incumbent Hugh Scott.
-Heinz won the election, and was subsequently re-elected in 1982 and in 1988.
+Heinz opted not to run for re-election to his seat in the House of Representatives, announcing on December 10, 1975 to run for Pennsylvania's open United States Senate seat created by the retirement of incumbent Hugh Scott.
+In the primary, Heinz faced opposition from Arlen Specter.
+During the campaign, the Supreme Court issued a ruling in Buckley v.
+Valeo, allowing candidates to spend with few restrictions, benefitting Heinz.
+During the campaign, Heinz came under fire for having accepted illegal donations totaling $6,000 from Gulf Oil, which Heinz returned, claimed was an accident and denied legal culpability.
+Heinz would defeat Specter in the primary, performing strongly in western Pennsylvania.
+Heinz faced congressman William Green III in the general election.
+Heinz was criticized by Green for his wealth and spending.
+Heinz defeated Green in November.
+He was subsequently re-elected in 1982 and in 1988.

 In the Senate, Heinz was a moderate-to-liberal Republican.
 He was a member of the Committee on Banking, Housing, and Urban Affairs, the Committee on Finance, the National Commission on Social Security Reform, the National Commission on Health Care Reform, the Northeast Coalition, and the Steel Caucus.
 He also served as chairman of the Subcommittee on International Finance and Monetary Policies, the Special Committee on Aging, and the Republican Conference Task Force on Job Training and Education.

 Heinz voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override President Reagan's veto).
 Heinz voted in favor of the Robert Bork Supreme Court nomination.

 He was elected chairman of the National Republican Senatorial Committee for two terms, 1979–1981 and 1985–1987.

 The New York Times noted that Heinz built a solid record in the Senate as "a persistent defender of the nation's growing elderly population and of the declining steel industry", that he was "instrumental in pushing through legislation that put the Social Security system on sounder financial footing", and "played a major role in strengthening laws regulating retirement policies, pension plans, health insurance and nursing homes", and "pushed successfully for trade laws that encourage American exports and protect American products, like steel, from foreign imports".

+In 1991, Heinz began evaluating a Pennsylvania gubernatorial bid, with advisors thinking it was a move towards a future bid for the White House.